 If the seller is using the proceeds from the sale to pay off that lien it’s a pretty standard transaction.
 You can get a clear title once the debt is paid (the closing attorney pays that directly to the lender on your behalf).
 Just make sure you use a

 Be very careful with all rent-to-own situations.

 One of our readers told a heartbreaking story about their rent-to-own experience.
 They had purchased a small property in NC with a permanently installed single wide on a rent to own contract.
 The property was valued at $58,000 and they paid 10% down.
-They had an accountant friend look over the paperwork, the title was present and valid, and a quick title search was done at the county courthouse.
+They had an accountant friend look over the paperwork and the title was present and valid.
+A quick title search was done at the county courthouse.

-She thought she had done everything right but two years later they received a letter from a bank in Georgia telling them they had to vacate the property.
+The home buyer thought she had done everything right.
+But two years later she received a letter from a bank in Georgia demanding they vacate the property.
 They lost the property because the seller had used the property as collateral to buy another property in SC.
 When they failed to make the payments the property in NC was forfeited.